Skipton Building Society bereavement: 0345 266 1209

 By post – Write to: Bereavement team, Principal Office, The Bailey, Skipton, North Yorkshire, BD23 1DN.
 Include the deceased’s full name, date of birth, date of death, any account numbers you have to hand, and your own name, address, and relationship to the deceased.

-Skipton will also accept notification in any branch, where staff can begin the process and provide the relevant forms.
+In branch – Skipton will accept notification in any branch, where staff can begin the process and provide the relevant forms.

 What to have ready when you notify